 The LAS Examination Office (Prüfungsamt) lies in the hands of Kathleen Robinson and Esther di Nunzio.
-She is in charge of all student and exam-related administration of the LAS program whether it concerns forms, grades, or transcripts.
+They are in charge of all student and exam-related administration of the LAS program whether it concerns forms, grades, or transcripts.

 Examination Office